 Again, I asked, “What do you mean?”

-“As you explained various reasons to be committed to a relationship, I realized that I have some very important reasons to make this work.
+“As you explained various reasons to be committed to a marriage, I realized that I have some very important reasons to make this work.
 Strong reasons.
 I’m not a fool.”

 That was over a decade ago.
 They made it work and are happily married today.